The 17 Best Winter Perfumes for a Cozy Boost, Reviewed by Editors

 What We Don't: Has to be shaken to activate formula

-Review For MC: "It'll never cease to amaze me how much perfume can be nostalgic and emotional—for me, Nightcap is especially one of those scents.
-At first spray, my eyes started to well up and it took me a moment to realize it was because I was remembering my grandpa.
-Nightcap has all of the same spices from my grandpa's cologne but with a few cozy additions like vanilla and sandalwood.
+Review For MC: "It'll never cease to amaze me how perfume can be nostalgic and emotional.
+At first spray, my eyes started to well up and it took me a moment to realize it was because I remembered my grandpa.
+Nightcap has the same spices from my grandpa's cologne but with a few cozy additions like vanilla and sandalwood.
 Anytime I wear it, I feel like I'm getting a warm embrace from him, and for that, I'll cherish this fragrance forever." — Brooke Knappenber, Associate Commerce Editor

 There's no hard and fast rule that coconut perfumes should be reserved for summer.
-When you find one that's grounded with loads of warm notes as in this Loewe, then you've got yourself a winner combo.
-Paula's Ibiza Cosmic is loaded with fresh fruit notes of coconut, mango, and pear.
-But underneath the brightness of the fruit, there's an added richness and complexity with cedar and cypress.
+When you find one that's grounded with loads of warm notes, then you've found a winter-appropriate exception.
+Paula's Ibiza Cosmic is loaded with fresh coconut, mango, and pear fruit notes.
+But underneath the fruity brightness, there's an added richness and complexity with cedar and cypress.
 All in all, you can't help but feel happy while wearing this fragrance.

 Fragrance Family: Fruity and woody